 My teaching philosophy revolves around the idea of building effective student-centered collaboration.
 Central to this idea is motivating students to be highly active and participatory in the group-based social construction of knowledge.
 To meet this goal, in my experience the most effective teaching / learning activity is the discussion (start oral in the face-to-face classroom, and then blended to an online forum activity done over the following week).

 The effective use of technology to create a blended learning environment is key to my teaching, and is most pronounced in my course on eLearning, which I teach in an MSc IT in Education program at the University of Hong Kong (2009-2015).
 For those course modules I taught the first 5 sessions face-to-face in the classroom, and then the following 3 sessions are delivered synchronously online, based on several distance-learning technologies: the Moodle LMS, the Adobe Connect web conference, and the Second Life virtual environment.

 Here is a short video I created to demonstrate how I make use of technology in my teaching, titled “Blended Learning in the Virtual Environment” (4 minutes, with some of the action compressed to a faster speed):

-Another short video demonstrates how to use Adobe Connect to display multimedia learning objects, slide shows, and the virtual world as a teacher presentation on the PC of each student in a computer lab, and at the same time use it for lecture capture:
+Another video demonstrates how I use Adobe Connect to display multimedia learning objects, slide shows, and the virtual world as a teacher presentation for a class of students attending from home, and at the same time use it for lecture capture:

 Sounds great, leveraging technology to motivate a social constructivist environment, but does it work?
 My courses consistently achieve student activity levels 5 to 10 times that of any other course in the MSc IT in Education program, as measured by these Moodle reports below.
 My MITE 6023 course towers above the other courses, measured on both Activity levels (posts and views), and Participation (ratio of active users).